projectriff-archive/domino/README.md

 _NOTE_: Depending on how Python is installed you should use either `python` or `python3`

+_NOTE_: For tetsing PFS provide `--pfs` arg and also `--manifest` arg pointing to the location for the PFS manifest to use.

-_NOTE_: If you already have riff/Knative installed you can add the arg `--skip-install` to keep what you already have.
+_NOTE_: If you already have riff/PFS installed you can add the arg `--skip-install` to keep what you have.

 That's it.